 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

-Game 4 of the NHL Playoffs Second Round showcases the Dallas Stars visiting the Seattle Kraken on Tuesday, May 9 at 9:30 PM ET on ESPN, SportsNet, and TVAS.
-The Kraken have a 2-1 lead in the series.
-The Kraken are underdogs (+115) in this matchup with the Stars (-135).
+The Dallas Stars and Seattle Kraken square off in Game 4 of the NHL Playoffs Second Round at Climate Pledge Arena on Tuesday, May 9, with puck drop at 9:30 PM ET on ESPN, SportsNet, and TVAS.
+The Kraken are up 2-1.
+The Stars have -140 moneyline odds against the Kraken (+120).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!